aotto1968/nodejs-tcl-demo/nodejs-demo/README.md

 # Node.js Demo – TextMirror Inc.

 This is the Node.js (Express) version of the TextMirror Inc. demo.
-It provides a simple web application with two panels: the left panel is for text input, and the right panel displays the mirrored (reversed) text.
+It provides a modern web application with two input panels on the left (top: blue, bottom: green) and a large output panel on the right.
+The app mirrors the text from both input fields to the right, displaying the top input in blue and the bottom input in green, both right-aligned.
 The app also features a company logo in the header.

 ## How to Run